ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexing-performance.markdown

     accumulated enough credits to run another batch process.
     This causes indexing to seem slow.
     * On a local machine, you can upgrade your hardware, divide the work onto more machines in a cluster, and/or optimize your indexes.
-    * On a cloud instance, you can [upgrade](../../../cloud/portal/cloud-portal-products-tab) your instance, [scale](../../../cloud/cloud-scaling), and/or optimize your indexes.
+    * On a cloud instance, you can [upgrade](../../../cloud/portal/cloud-portal-products-tab) your instance, [scale](../../../cloud/cloud-scaling), [externally replicate](../../../studio/database/tasks/ongoing-tasks/external-replication-task) to new instances, and/or optimize your indexes.

 ---